-Backblaze.com was my favorite cloud storage provider for Windows of Mac that offers encrypted backups.
+Backblaze.com was my favourite cloud storage provider for Windows or Mac that offers encrypted backups.
 Use this link to get a month free https://secure.backblaze.com/r/017nsm.
 It costs $5 a month and there are virtually no limits on the data you can store.
 My laptop has 90GB of data stored in Backblaze and it is all encrypted.
-Back blaze care about backup so much they have open sourced their backup enclosure designs: https://www.backblaze.com/blog/backblaze-storage-pod-4/
+Back blaze care about backup so much they have open-sourced their backup enclosure designs: https://www.backblaze.com/blog/backblaze-storage-pod-4/

 Advanced Cloud Backup: